Extending and improving conical bicombings: Extending conical bicombings

 \subsection{Doss expectation}

-In what follows, we prove the following generalization of Corollary \ref{cor:uniqueBan}. \begin{Prop} A Banach space admits only one conical bicombing.
-This unique conical bicombing is given by linear segments. \end{Prop} To establish Proposition \ref{prop:Unique}, we shall need the Doss expectation of a measure.
-Let \((X,d)\) be a metric space and suppose \(\mu\in P_1(X)\) is a measure.
-The set
+In what follows, we prove the following generalization of Corollary \ref{cor:uniqueBan}. \begin{Prop} Any normed real vector space admits only one conical bicombing.
+This unique conical bicombing is given by linear segments. \end{Prop} To establish Proposition \ref{prop:Unique} we consider the Doss expectation of a measure.
+Let \(X\) be a metric space.
+For each \(\mu\in P_1(X)\) the set